openactive/openactive-test-suite/README.md

 Note that the above command only runs the "core" tests within the test suite, which should take around 60 seconds to complete.

 ## Configuration
-In order to run the test suite against your own implementation, configure the test suite by creating a copy of [`config/default.json`](./config/default.json), including the following properties:
+In order to run the test suite against your own implementation, configure the test suite by creating a copy of [`config/default.json`](./config/default.json) named `config/{NODE_ENV}.json` (where `{NODE_ENV}` is the value of your `NODE_ENV`) environment variable), including the following properties:
    - [`broker` microservice configuration](./packages/openactive-broker-microservice/#configuration)
    - [`integrationTests` and `sellers` configuration](./packages/openactive-integration-tests/#configuration)

-### Local configuration

-The test suite uses the file `config/{NODE_ENV}.json` (where `NODE_ENV` is an environment variable to override the settings in `default.json`.
+The test suite uses the file `config/{NODE_ENV}.json` to override the settings in `default.json`.
 It is recommended that for development and deployment a such a new file is created instead of making changes to the `default.json` file, so that any new required settings that are added in future versions can be automatically updated in `default.json`.

 For more information see the [documentation](https://github.com/lorenwest/node-config/wiki/Environment-Variables#node_env).